Capital One Bowl Odds

 It is significant that Georgia enters this game off of loss considering it is just 1-4 against the spread in its last five games following defeat.

 I have picked Georgia to win this game.
 You can check out the rest of my bowl predictions here.
-Be sure to check out these Cap One Bowl previews from Jack Jones, Vegas Top Cappers, Carolina Sports, and Brandon Lee to see more angles on this game.
+Be sure to check out these Cap One Bowl previews from Jack Jones, Vegas Top Cappers, and Brandon Lee to see more angles on this game.